vanditkhurana/todo/README.md

 # Todos API

-Node js API to create, fetch, update and delete todos
+Golang API to create, fetch, update and delete todos from ScyllaDb

 ## Installation